Posted on Apr 4, 2018

 Original post can be found here: https://albertandpcaucus.ca/news/post/fighting-rural-crime-with-real-action

-Over the past year, I have heard concerns from many rural Albertans about increases in crime in
+Over the past year, I have heard concerns from many rural Albertans about increases in crime in their communities.

 Some areas in Alberta are experiencing the highest property crime rates they’ve seen in the last five years.
 These trends are unacceptable.
 All Albertans deserve to feel safe in their homes, no matter where they live, and that is why our government is taking action.

 The strategy includes funds to hire up to 10 more Crown prosecutors in rural areas.

 Rollout of the plan, which also includes bait technology, better coordination between peace officers and the RCMP, and an education component, is already underway.